saverymax/optimal-design-data-integration/doc/source/data.md

 # Data

+This describes the data used in both the simulated and applied experiments

 ## eBird

 The optimal design procedure available in this project can be applied to real or simulated data.
 In the associated paper with